-Start your Venetian city break by exploring the city’s most famous landmark, the magnificent Basilica San Marco.
+After taking one of our Croatia-Venice ferry, start your Venetian city break by exploring the city’s most famous landmark, the magnificent Basilica San Marco.
 Equally impressive inside and out – particularly its opulent gold mosaics – you’ll definitely see why we’ve put it top of our places to see in Venice in two days.
 The adjacent campanile, or bell-tower, is well worth ascending for the incredible views over the city.

 After lunch in a nearby trattoria, head to the Doge’s Palace (Palazzo Ducale), next door to the Basilica.
 Once the seat of the powerful Venetian rulers, it’s where you’ll find the celebrated Bridge of Sighs, which links the palace with the prison.
 Inside the bridge, you’ll see the same view as ‘sighing’ prisoners once saw as they glimpsed Venice on the way to the cells.